iPhone 13: release date, price, specs, and more

 The iPhone 12 also saw a staggered launch, with the iPhone 12 and iPhone 12 Pro shipping in October 2020, followed by the iPhone 12 mini and iPhone 12 Pro Max in November.

-With a Note device, and two foldables still to come, as well as a Galaxy S21 FE (Fan Edition), the iPhone 13 is going to need to make a big impression, or get some backup in the form a foldable iPhone to help fill out the calendar.
+With a Samsung Galaxy Note device, and two foldables still to come, as well as a Galaxy S21 FE (Fan Edition), the iPhone 13 is going to need to make a big impression, or get some backup in the form a foldable iPhone to help fill out the calendar and fend off Samsung's Android attack.

 iPhone 13: price